CupNoodles27/DRG-Tips-and-Tricks/README.md

 * You can make elevator plants go up/down by pickaxing the yellow bulb.
 [Source](https://www.reddit.com/r/DeepRockGalactic/comments/vvfzga/whats_some_random_trivia_you_know_about_the_game/ifjpwrv/)

-The max number of enemies that can aggro on you is 32.
+* The max number of enemies that can aggro on you is 32.

+* Magma core hot rock repels bugs.
+[Example](https://www.youtube.com/watch?v=O9ZIRJq_LIU)

 </details>